amongopin/PlayerTime/README.md

 ## 👥 Support & Bug Reports

 If you encounter any bugs, errors, or have suggestions for new features, please open an official ticket in our [GitHub Issues](https://github.com/amongopin/PlayerTime/issues) tracker.

-WARNING!
+---

+## ❗ WARNING

 THIS PLUGIN WAS CREATED ONLY FOR 26.2 PAPER!
-DON'T TRY TO USE THIS PLUGIN ON OTHER VERSIONS OF THE PAPER!!!
+DO NOT TRY TO USE THIS PLUGIN ON OTHER VERSIONS OF THE PAPER!!!